ITSLeeds/TDS/courses/analysis-4hr.md

 Computing Requirements
 ----------------------

--   DfT will provide desktops with recent versions of R and RStudio installed, including:
+-   Desktops with recent versions of R and RStudio installed, including:
 -   R 3.6.0 or later recommended (although any R 3.5 release should work): **download and install the latest version from** <https://cran.r-project.org/>
 -   A recent version of RStudio: **download and install the latest version from** <https://www.rstudio.com/products/rstudio/download/>
 -   Up-to-date versions of **tidyverse** and **sf** packages, at a minimum